alliander-opensource/ReLevENT/demos/homeassistant DSO schedules/demo_instructions.md

 2. Test if the server works
    1. Go to your MQTT integration configuration
    2. In ‘Listen to a topic, start listening to ‘hello’
    3. In ‘Publish a packet’, publish in topic ‘hello’ with payload ‘world’.
-Alternatively, you can make a service call as below:
+Alternatively, you can make a service call as below.
 ```yaml
 service: mqtt.publish
 data: